Nerwyn/custom-card-features/README.md

 Inputs allow you to create Home Assistant stylized and optimized [HTML input elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/input).
 Visually they are similar to those found when you add an input text entity to an entities card.
 Technically they support all input types, although only a subset will be available through the configuration UI as most of the others are redundant or better handled by other custom card features.

 You can provide it with an action, which will fire when you press the `Enter` or `Tab` key or when you complete using the browser dialog for the input type.
 You can cancel your action by pressing `Escape`.
 All input type can be given a range, with defaults being provided for each input type.
 Number inputs can also be provided a step.
+Most input types can be provided with a range.
+If the input value falls outside of this range, then the feature will be highlighted with error colors and it will not fire an action until its value passes validation.

 ## Selectors